Business energy suppliers

 The last quarter of 2021 and the start of 2022 were difficult for business energy suppliers.
 The wholesale cost of natural gas has increased by 250%, resulting in several corporate failures in suppliers.

-Here’s the list of business energy suppliers that have gone out of business in the last year:
+Here’s the list of business energy suppliers that have gone out of business over the last few years:

 Business energy supplier | Date | Number of customers |